deepeshpatel/Programming/README.md

 ```
 ***
 **Number Sequence Generator for a given base and size:**
-Following code will print numbers of base 5 and size 2 lexicographical order starting from 4th number and skipping every 5 numbers.
+Following code will print numbers of base 5 and size 2 in lexicographical order
+starting from 4th number and skipping every 5 numbers.
 Symbols are considered starting from 0-9 and then A-Z in order.

 ```java
 class Example {